Dr. Brandon Fisher

 Sarah Knight - Receptionist

-is originally from Ohio and moved to Alabama from the Dominican Republic where she did volunteer work.
-Before moving to the Dominican Republic, Sarah worked at an animal hospital in Florida for 7 years as a receptionist.
+Sarah Knight is originally from Ohio and moved to Alabama from the Dominican Republic where she did volunteer work.
+Before moving to the Dominican Republic, Sarah worked at an animafor 7 years as a receptionist.
 Sarah really enjoys helping people and animals alike.
-She has two cats named Luna and Lilly.
+She has three cats named Luna, Lilly and Mya.
 In her free time, she enjoys community service, swimming, walking and spending time with her family and brand new Cavalier King Charles Spaniel puppy Lacie.

 April Kawalec - Veterinary Techician